 In another field, researchers at the University of Guelph in Ontario wrote in the Journal of Pediatric Psychology that “exposure to peer social norms that favored risk taking predicted a significant increase in risk taking.”
 So exaggerating youth risk-taking and spreading both the hype and fear about that misinformation (or disinformation) only increases the risk to young people who are relying on perception rather than facts.
 It directly impacts their behavior, in this case in a negative direction.

-Young people deserve the truth about their peers – as I wrote in 2011 when news reporters were calling cyberbullying an “epidemic,” which was completely untrue – for their own wellbeing.
-The more they hear the truth that the Blue Whale story is false and that the vast majority of their peers (what researchers call their “reference group”) are not manipulated by bizarre promoters of self-harm, the more likely it’ll be they’ll want to associate themselves with their peers’ media literacy.
-That’s what needs to go viral.
+Young people deserve the truth about their peers for their own wellbeing – as I wrote in 2011 when news reporters were calling cyberbullying an “epidemic,” which was completely untrue.
+The more they hear the truth that the Blue Whale story is false and that the vast majority of their peers (what researchers call their “reference group”) are not manipulated by promoters of self-harm, the more likely it’ll be they’ll want to associate themselves with their peers’ media literacy.
+That is what needs to go viral.

 Here’s a summary of the Bulgarian Safer Internet Centre’s perspective on the latest developments in the Blue Whale phenomenon, based on its investigative work in the interest of online safety through digital media literacy: